alexmcdoodz/Chess-Swift/README.md

 <img width="1054" alt="Screenshot 2023-01-04 at 10 41 15" src="https://user-images.githubusercontent.com/92785231/210537763-39602189-bd85-4cb7-b644-c7ffd943a5a5.png">

 Overall I am proud of what I was able to achieve.
 But there are some issues that if given more time I would like to address.
 To begin with there are many areas of code which need refactoring.
 Many functions are too long and there is a heavy level of intendation throughout the code base.
 Part of this is also due to how Swift handles optionals and maybe down to my inexperience with the language.
+The organisation of my project also needs significant work.
+There are many freestanding functions, which are seperated into their own logical files.
+This occoured due to the breakdown of the model view controller.
+Ideally most of these functions should be contained within the gameEngine class, as they are core game logic.
+This would take significant refactoring though of both the files and the model view controller architecture.

 There are also some features that I have not added such as en passant.
 This could be achieved by storing the square behind a pawn after it moves forward two squares in a seperate variable.
 On the next turn I could then check if a pawn is attacking the en passant square, if it is then I could add it to the array of possible moves for the pawn.
 Another feature I missed out regarding pawns is promotion to any piece.
 It is most common in chess to promote a pawn to the queen, usually leading to victory.
 Though in some rare cases a player may choose to under promote to a knight or bishop for example.